Some of my most tedious, hence productive, hours have been spent in libraries.

 As I say, libraries are where you go to watch the sedimentation of a culture.
 But this is your culture, your own sedimentation you are watching.
 It is not uninteresting.

 We have in Norbiton: Ideal City a library, known as Solomon’s Library.
 It is our public library – public in the sense that there are other people there, it is open to other citizens of the Ideal City.
 In material terms it is not extensive, but then it is not a repository of books so much as a place where stuff pertaining to books happens.
-You can talk, read, yawn, drink tea and doze.
+You can talk, read, yawn, scratch, drink tea and doze.
 And in that rich somnolent state appropriate to the culture of books, some other bit of you is waking up, is hyper-aware, attentive to the cockroach scurry of thought and memory.

 Borges wrote a story about the universe as a library of all possible books.
 Each book is 410 pages long, and of a uniform format.
 Each is made up of a random (unrepeated) sequence of twenty-five characters – twenty-two letters, the comma, the full-stop, and the space.
 Given the restrictions on length and format, and the limited alphabet, it is not infinite.
 But we can nevertheless say that it contains all possible books that ever have been and ever will be written (stretched, if need be, across multiple volumes), all possible variants on those books, all possible translations into all possible, actual, imagined language; and in between each book, or variant of book, an almost infinite series of gibberish books, like endless irrational numbers filling the spaces between their rational counterparts.
-Somewhere in this near-infinity, of course, there will be a true catalogue of the library’s contents, a true explanation of its organisation, and no end of false catalogues and explanations.
+Somewhere in this near-infinity, there will be a true catalogue of the library’s contents, a true explanation of its organisation, and no end of false catalogues and explanations.

 A library, then, with an informational content of, approximately, zero.